danielgroves/danielgroves.net/_posts/2013-03-16-Version-Three.md

 published: true

 title: Version Three
-excerpt: A look at some of the changes and decision made in releasing version three of the site.
+excerpt: A look at some of the changes and decisions made in releasing version three of the site.
 ---

 A couple of weeks ago I released this site in it's current form.
 The old site was getting dated, and I felt Wordpress was over the top for what I was using the site for.